 My dream work is the film industry.
-I currently work as a camera operator / video & lighting technician / sometimes-rigger/ entertainment technician for the entertainment industry doing things like setting up for rock concerts, plays, and corporate events, running spotlights and lighting boards for shows, operating a forklift / scissor lift / boom lift, and running a camera.
+I currently work as a camera operator / graphics operator / video & lighting technician / sometimes-rigger/ entertainment technician for the entertainment industry doing things like setting up for rock concerts, plays, and corporate events, shooting musicians and public speakers, operating a forklift / scissor lift / boom lift, and running slideshows, among other things.
 I have freelanced as a studio technician/camera operator for local tv studios and some local tv programs.
-I have made several music videos, commercials and shorts for various classes, and one of these days, I'll get around to uploading them and make them downloadable and viewable from this website.
+Back in my college and intern days, I made several music videos, commercials, studio recordings, and short films.

 My work is my life.
 I no longer separate what I do to earn money from who I am as a person.
 It is not my whole life, my whole person, there are certainly other parts to me than work, but it is such a large part of who I am that what I do is not separate from who I am.
 I am a stagehand, an entertainment technician.
 I love the entertainment industry.
 My passion lies in film and music videos, but I mostly work in live events.